amblina/katacoda-scenarios/tutorial3/step2.md

 |SEE ALSO| Related software you may want to investigate|

 The sections we'll be concentrating on are the first three in this tutorial.

+##### Note:
+**Don't worry** about understanding everything in this manual - how many times do you read an entire manual?
+It's more important to work out *how* to read the manual than remember what you're reading.
+The manual is for reference, you can check back whenever you need it - you don't need to store the whole thing in your head.

+The manual is for everyone from people just starting out through to seasoned professionals so not everything in the manual makes sense until you need it and that's ok.